← Back to research

 • Teams wanting parallel agent execution with visual monitoring

-• Mac users who prefer native desktop apps over web/terminal
+• Mac and Windows users who prefer native desktop apps over web/terminal

 Poor fit: